BlackinChem: Origins

-The initiative was part of a cluster of initiatives, including #BlackBirdersWeek, #BlackinNeuro, #BlackinAstro, #BlackinData, #BlackinGeoscience, #BlackinMicro, and others, prompted in part by the Central Park birdwatching incident and episodes of killings and police brutality against Black Americans such as Ahmaud Arbery, Breonna Taylor, and George Floyd.
+The initiative was part of a cluster of initiatives, including #BlackBirdersWeek, #BlackinNeuro, #BlackinAstro, #BlackinData, #BlackinGeoscience, #BlackinMicro, and others, prompted in part by the Central Park birdwatching incident and the murders of Black Americans such as Ahmaud Arbery and George Floyd, and the killing of Breonna Taylor.

 According to co-founder Ayanna Jones, the goal of the initiative is "for Black chemists at all stages of their careers to network and to encourage one another along a journey that no one should have to undergo alone".

 #BlackChemistsWeek 2020

 The week-long event was conceived and organized by members of a group of science, technology, engineering, and mathematics (STEM) professionals and students.
-Key people included; Devin Swiner, Samantha Theresa Mensah, Ashley Walker, Kathleen Muloma-Rink, Ayanna Jones, Natérica das Neves Rodrigues Lopes, and Heidi Nelson-Quillin.
+Key people included; Devin Swiner, Samantha Theresa Mensah, Ashley Walker, Kathleen Muloma-Rink, Ayanna Jones, Natérica das Neves Rodrigues Lopes, Munashe Crispen and Heidi Nelson-Quillin.

 The inaugural event series ran from August 10 - 15, 2020, using the #BlackChemistsWeek hashtag on Twitter.
 Through these events and others, the series highlighted research carried out by Black chemists, and the racism and other hurdles experienced.
 The week was themed around several different areas of chemistry, including analytical, biological, inorganic, organic and physical.
 The week drew attention from several Black celebrities, including MC Hammer.